 Being happy is a choice.
-If we have habits that cultivate happiness, then we will experience it more.
-On the other hand, if we have unhealthy or destructive habits, then we will find it difficult to experience happiness on an ongoing basis.
+If we have habits that cultivate happiness, we’ll experience it more.
+On the other hand, if we have unhealthy or destructive habits, we’ll find it difficult to experience happiness on an ongoing basis.

 Many years ago, I had a succesful corporate career, which allowed me to have all the material successes I wanted, however I never felt a sense of true happiness and fulfilment.

 Interestingly, when I reflect back on the things I was doing during that period of my life, I had many unsupportive habits that were affecting my emotional state, which in turn, affected my level of happiness.

 Quite often, we believe that happiness is something to be pursued and can only be experienced when we achieve something or a certain condition is met in our lives.
 The truth is happiness is something that comes from within and if we don’t have that, then nothing externally will ever give us the happiness we are seeking.

 Our daily habits and behaviours influences our level of happiness.

 Here are ten habits to be aware of that may be destroying our happiness now.
 Once we are aware of these habits, we can implement strategies to deal with them, so that we can experience greater levels of happiness in any given moment.